MyBord/mybord-client/docs/projectManagement.md

 ### A. Highest - MVP

+  * fix transition when you play another video, and current playing video shows thumbnail again, have there be a transition instead of directly mounting.
   * update popover so it listens for clicks outside of the content and the button
   * don't show heart or menu buttons when youtube player is playing
   * fix profile popover